Division of the North: Return to Spain

 While the Division was in Denmark, the Peninsular War broke out on 2 May 1808.
-Once Caro y Sureda learned of the changed situation, he made plans with the British to return the Division to Spain.
-The Marquis contacted Rear-Admiral Keats in his flagship Superb, and on 9 August 1808 the Spaniards seized the fort and town of Nyborg.
+Once La Romana learned of the changed situation, he made plans with the British to return the Division to Spain.
+The Marquis contacted Rear-Admiral Richard Goodwin Keats, on his flagship Superb, and on 9 August 1808 the Spaniards seized the fort and town of Nyborg.
 Keats' squadron then took possession of the port and organized the transportation of the Spanish back to their home country.
-Some 9-12,000 men of the 15,000-strong division were immediately able to board British ships on 27 August and ultimately escape to Spain.
+Some 9,000 men of the 15,000-strong division were immediately able to board British ships on 27 August and ultimately escape to Spain.
 Their defection reduced Bernadotte's "Hanseatic Army" to a string of glorified coastal garrisons, severely sapping Napoleon's left (north) wing in the contest with Austria for mastery over Central Europe in 1809.

-Romana and his men arrived at Santander, Spain, where he was appointed Commander of the Galician Armada.
+By October 11, La Romana and his 9,000 men had all concentrated at Santander, Spain.
 The Division reinforced Lieutenant-General Joaquín Blake, whose Army of Galicia was in retreat from superior French armies in Cantabria.
-At the Battle of Valmaseda, which took place on 5 November 1808, Blake suddenly turned on his pursuers to rescue a trapped detachment and defeated a division of General Victor's army at Valmaseda (Biscay).
+At the Battle of Valmaseda, which took place on 5 November 1808, Blake suddenly turned on his pursuers to rescue a trapped detachment and defeated a division of Marshal Claude-Victor Perrin's army.

 The Division then participated in the Battle of Espinosa, fought on 10 and 11 November at the township of Espinosa de los Monteros in the Cantabrian Mountains.
-The battle resulted in General Victor defeating Blake.
-Blake, to his credit, led his remaining men through an heroic retreat west through the mountains, escaping Soult's pursuit.
+The battle resulted in Marshal Victor defeating Blake.
+Blake, to his credit, led his remaining men through an heroic retreat west through the mountains, escaping Marshal Jean-de-Dieu Soult's pursuit.
 However, when he arrived at León on 23 November, only 10,000 men remained under his banner.